shazChaudhry/terraform-WebAppWithRDS/README.md

 This repository uses AWS provided modules from [Terraform Module Registry](https://registry.terraform.io/)

 ### Assumption
-- It is assumed you are already familier with the tutorial mentioned in the reference section below
+- It is assumed you are already familier with the tutorial mentioned above
 - You have installed Terraform >= v0.10.7
 - AWS credentials are available at: "~/.aws/credentials"
 ```